 One of the decisions I had to wrestle with, is deciding which of my ideas I should include, and which I should leave out.
 My preference was to avoid revealing too much (for a variety of reasons).
 But in the end, I decided to be extremely open and generous with my thoughts and ideas on this very important subject.
-(Some of my very best big ideas, however, I plan on sharing only with like-minded thinkers or prospective philanthropic backers.)
+(Some of my very best big ideas, however, I plan on sharing only with prospective philanthropic backers.)

 When someone asks me “But what can be done?,” one of the first thoughts that comes to mind is “Where do I even begin?”
 There are so many things we should be doing, but aren’t, that sometimes I feel compelled to answer the question by simply stating “We are only limited by our imagination.”